MPlayer on Windows (win32) - some crt functions are replaced by gnulib's ones

 Build selection table

-Generic 486 or better rtm
+Generic Intel 486 or better (see notes) generic

 Other precompiled versions of MPlayer can be found on the main projects page